Volunteer in schools

 Here are some benefits of that will make you want to jump on the volunteer bandwagon:

-• Community connections and new friendships: Volunteering in schools introduces you to a community of fellow volunteers, teachers, and staff.
-You can build connections with like-minded individuals, share anecdotes, and create memories that will make you giggle for years to come.
+- Community connections and new friendships: Volunteering in schools introduces you to a community of fellow volunteers, teachers, and staff.
+You can build connections with like-minded individuals and share anecdotes and skills.

-• Positive role models: Volunteers often serve as positive role models for pupils.
-They can inspire and motivate students by sharing their personal stories, accomplishments, and life experiences.
+- Positive role models: Volunteers often serve as positive role models for pupils.
+They can inspire and motivate pupils by sharing their personal stories, accomplishments, and life experiences.

 Requirements for volunteering in schools